 Private Catholic School Mom: “I am worried that the school is underfunded and may take short cuts on academics.
 There is no one checking the curriculum.”

 Quality of Teachers Vary

 Quality of teachers vary by schools.
 Some teachers are nurturing while some teachers are not.
 It is unfair to generalize that private school teachers are more nurturing than public school teachers because this may not be true in all cases.
 You should do your due diligence- talk to other parents, visit schools to observe the teachers, ask questions about teacher retention rate.
 Teacher retention rate can be a strong indicator in determining how happy teachers are teaching in that particular school.

 Public School Mom: “You should ask for a teacher that is more nurturing.
 Some teachers are more abrasive and you don’t want to get a yeller.”

 So which is better, public school or private school?
-Hopefully, if you’ve read up to this point, you realize that there is no single answer.
+Hopefully, if you’ve read up to this point, you realize that there is no right answer.
 A lot of it depends on your personal situation and your child’s needs.
 You should consider your child’s personality- does he/she need more attention (maybe you need to find a school with a lower student to teacher ratio)?
 Does your child have a learning disability- then public school is probably a better option.
 Do you and your spouse have inflexible work schedules- then you need to find a school with school bus transportation and extended day programs.
 You have to consider the pros and cons of each type of school.
 Go tour your local public schools and attend private school open houses.
 If you are interested in a particular school, talk to as many parents as you can and try to solicit candid feedback.